Jade Thirlwall: 2008–2022: Career beginnings and Little Mix

 In 2008, at the age of 15, Thirlwall auditioned for The X Factor (UK), singing "Where Do Broken Hearts Go" by Whitney Houston, but was eliminated at the boot- camp stage.
 She returned for a second time in 2010, but was unsuccessful.
 In 2011, at age 18, Thirlwall returned for the show's eighth series and auditioned with "I Want to Hold Your Hand" by the Beatles, and advanced to bootcamp stage.
 After failing the first challenge she was placed into a group named Orion with Leigh-Anne Pinnock.
 Perrie Edwards and Jesy Nelson were both in another group called Faux Pas, and eliminated from the contest.
 Later, she and the other girls were called back by the judges and were placed into a supergroup originally known as Rhythmix.
 Without a performance, they automatically progressed to the judges' houses and reached the live shows, where they were mentored by Tulisa Contostavlos.

 On 28 October 2011, it was announced the group had to change their name to Little Mix, because of legal issues.
-On 11 December 2011, Little Mix was announced as the first group to win the series and subsequently became the first girl group to make it past week seven of the live shows, the first to reach The X Factor final and the only girl band to win the show after it was discontinued.
+On 11 December 2011, Little Mix was announced as the first group to win the series and subsequently became the first girl group to make it past week seven of the live shows, the first to reach The X Factor final and the only girl band to win the show before it was discontinued.

 Thirlwall shares songwriting credits for more than 50 songs, across Little Mix's six studio albums.
 She has co-written two UK number one singles with "Wings" in 2012 and "Shout Out to My Ex" in 2016.
 In 2019, she was recognised as an official songwriter after signing with Sony/ATV.
 Since Little Mix's debut they have been cited for helping the girl band renaissance in the UK and for re-defining girl groups.
 In December 2021, the group announced they would be going on a hiatus, after The Confetti Tour in 2022 to allow its members to pursue solo projects.